-Your process for capturing customer-related Voice-of-the-student information. and stakeholder processes are intended to be proactive and continuously innovative to capture stated, unstated, and anticipated customer requirements, expectations, and desires.
-The goal is to achieve student engagement.
-Listening to the voice of the student might include gathering and integrating various types of student data, such as survey data, focus group findings, social media data and commentary, warranty data, marketing and sales information, and complaint data, that affect student's purchasing and engagement decisions.
+Your process for capturing customer-related information.
+Voice-of-the-customer processes are intended to be proactive and continuously innovative to capture stated, unstated, and anticipated customer requirements, expectations, and desires.
+The goal is to achieve customer engagement.
+Listening to the voice of the customer might include gathering and integrating various types of customer data, such as survey data, focus group findings, social media data and commentary, warranty data, marketing and sales information, and complaint data, that affect customers' purchasing and engagement decisions.